Difference-in-Differences Estimators When No Unit Remains Untreated: TWFE estimator

 Under Assumption \ref{hyp:strong_exogeneity}, one can show that

-Equation \eqref{eq:HAD_TWFE_dcDH2020_as} is not a new result: it is essentially an asymptotic version of the decomposition in Proposition S1 of \cite{dcDH2020}, who also coined the HAD terminology.
+Equation \eqref{eq:HAD_TWFE_dcDH2020_as} is not a new result: it is an asymptotic version of the decomposition in Proposition S1 of \cite{dcDH2020}.
 It says that $\beta_{fe}$ is a weighted sum of the conditional average slopes (CAS) $E(\text{TE}_2|D_2=d)$, across all values that $D_2$ can take, where $E(\text{TE}_2|D_2=d)$ receives a weight proportional to $(d-E(D_2))d$.
 Therefore, under Assumption \ref{hyp:strong_exogeneity}, $\widehat{\beta}_{fe}$ is not consistent for $\text{AS}$ and it does not even converge to a convex combination of CAS: some weights in \eqref{eq:HAD_TWFE_dcDH2020_as} are necessarily negative, since $P(0<D_2<E(D_2))>0$.
-If one further assumes that Assumption \ref{hyp:HAD_conditionunbiasedTWFE} holds, it follows from \eqref{eq:HAD_TWFE_dcDH2020_as} that $\text{AS}=\beta_{fe}:$ the TWFE estimator is consistent for AS.
-Of course, under Assumption \ref{hyp:HAD_conditionunbiasedTWFE} AS and WAS are equal, so the TWFE estimator is also consistent for WAS.
+If one further assumes that Assumption \ref{hyp:HAD_conditionunbiasedTWFE} holds, AS and WAS are equal, and it follows from \eqref{eq:HAD_TWFE_dcDH2020_as} that $\text{AS}=\beta_{fe}$.